Jagat Murari: Educator

 Murari joined the Film and Television Institute of India (FTII) in Pune soon after its creation in 1961 and worked there until 1971.
 Initially, he was the Professor of Direction, but after Gajanand Jagirdar resigned as Principal in 1961, he took on the role.
 In the 1960s, the FTII trained actors, directors, cinematographers, and sound technicians, including Jaya Bhaduri, Shatrughan Sinha, Rehana Sultan, Adoor Gopalakrishnan, Mani Kaul, Subhash Ghai, and K. K. Mahajan.
 As an educator, he filled India's prolific but chaotic film industry with a greater degree of professionalism and skill by introducing a stream of highly trained directors, technicians, and actors.

 Murari taught courses in documentary filmmaking and film direction, among other subjects as teaching Principal.
 He was very popular for his polite, kind-hearted nature and his dedication to his students.
 According to Subhash Ghai, he was "a thorough gentleman who cared for his students" and constantly strove to "reinvent teaching methods in filmmaking at FTII."

 In 1962, the government asked Murari to start the National Film Archives of India (NFAI) in Pune, because the Film Institute needed a good film collection for educational purposes.
 Murari established the vision for this new organization, shaped its objectives, and secured its funding.
 Initially a subset of the Film Institute, the Archives formally opened in 1964, with a small office in the Film Institute.
-It used the Institute's film vaults and hosted screenings in its theaters.
+It used the institute's film vaults and hosted screenings in its theaters.
 He ran the Archives until 1967.

 In 1972, he returned to the Films Division, where he produced more films.
 His film Homi Bhabha - A Scientist in Action won the National Film Award in the Experimental Category in 1973.
 Another film from this period, Lost Child, based on the story by the well-known Indian writer Mulk Raj Anand, also won recognition.

 In 1973, he established the Film Festival Directorate, where he hosted international film festivals as well as the National Film Awards program.
 He went back to the Film Institute in 1976 and retired three years later.
 After that, he returned to documentary filmmaking, working as a producer, director and scriptwriter.
 He made 10 films in those years, some for the Films Division, some for other organisations.
 He was still behind the camera at the age of 70.
 He continued to be involved in the film field as an advisor until shortly before his death.

+Death

 Murari died on 13 April 2007 at the age of 85 after battling cancer.
 He is survived by his wife Lakshmi Murari, three sons, Ashok, Anoop and Vivek, and a daughter, Radha Chadha.